kjmkeane/kjmkeane/README.md

 I’m interested in poetry and poetics.

-As an aid to my research, I am currently learning “Python Basics for Data Science” on ‘edX’.
+To help my research along, I am currently learning “Python Basics for Data Science” on ‘edX’.

 If you are exploring how Python can further research into poetry and should like to exchange thoughts and ideas, I can be reached via kevinkeane@mac.com